llfisher932/Simple-Movie-Website/README.md

 ## Features

-- Search and View movies using OMDB
+- Search and View movies using TMDB
 - User registration and login (with session authentication)
 - Submit movie reviews with star ratings (1-5 stars)
 - View the 4 most recent reviews for each movie